bachelor-2014/report/v2/hardware.md

 construction allows for driving a belt along the y axis.
 Two 8mm linear rails (one above the other) are held along the y axis on which the movable carriage is mounted on ball bearings.
-This carriage has six syringes mounted on it, each controlled by two RC servo motors.
+This carriage has six syringes mounted on it, each controlled by two RC servo motors, as well as a gripper arm for moving petri dishes, and a paper holder for providing a white uniform background when doing image processing.

 Splotbot has a camera to monitor experiments.
 This camera is fixed to the bottom of the robot as shown in figure \ref{fig:splotbot_camera}.